Johndre Jefferson

-Johndre Jefferson (born November 30, 1988) is an American and Central African professional basketball player for Peñarol Mar del Plata of the Liga Nacional de Básquet (LNB).
+Johndre Jefferson (born November 30, 1988) is an American and Central African professional basketball player who last played for Peñarol Mar del Plata of the Liga Nacional de Básquet (LNB).
 He played college basketball for Northwest Florida State and South Carolina.
 Born in the United States, he represents Central African Republic internationally.

 Early life and college career

 Jefferson attended Lake Marion High School & Technology Center in Santee, South Carolina, where he averaged 16.0 points, 9.0 rebounds and 3.2 blocks during his senior season.
 Jefferson was named the male athlete of the year and garnered all-region and all-state accolades.

-Jefferson played college basketball for Northwest Florida State College's Raiders, where he averaged 9.2 points, 9.5 rebounds and 3.7 blocks during 2008-09 campaign.
+Jefferson played college basketball for Northwest Florida State College's Raiders, where he averaged 9.2 points, 9.5 rebounds and 3.7 blocks during 2008–09 campaign.

 In 2009, Jefferson was transferred from Northwest Florida State College to the University of South Carolina, where he averaged 1.7 points, 1.7 assists and 0.9 blocks in 9 minutes per game in his senior year.
 Jefferson led the team or shared the team lead in blocks five times.

 Professional career

 After finishing his college basketball career at South Carolina, Jefferson was not drafted by any NBA team.
 He signed for the 2011–12 season with the Iskra Svit in Slovakia.

 On August 29, 2013, he signed a one-year deal with Italian club Pallacanestro Mantovana of the Serie A2 Basket.
 On July 23, 2014, he re-signed with Mantovana for one more season.
 On February 4, 2015, he was suspended by Mantovana.
 Six days later, he left the club and signed with Pallacanestro Varese for the rest of the 2014–15 Serie A season.

 On July 11, 2015, he signed with Turkish club Torku Konyaspor for the 2015–16 season.

 On July 21, 2016, Jefferson signed with Italian club Aquila Basket Trento.
 On January 6, 2017, he parted ways with Trento after averaging 10.5 points and 7.2 rebounds in eleven games.
 On February 25, 2017, he signed with Turkish club Afyonkarahisar Belediyespor for the rest of the season.

 On July 30, 2017, Jefferson signed with Champville of the Lebanese Basketball League.

 On October 1, 2018, Jefferson signed a one-year deal with Cibona of the ABA League and the Croatian League.
 Cibona parted ways with him on December 24, 2018.
-Jefferson spent the rest of the 2018-2019 season with PAOK Thessaloniki in Greece.
+Jefferson spent the rest of the 2018–2019 season with PAOK Thessaloniki in Greece.

 On August 16, 2019, he has signed with Chorale Roanne Basket of the LNB Pro A.

 In May 2021, Jefferson was on the roster of Moroccan club AS Salé for the 2021 BAL season.